-Merrick, Inc., (Merrick) is a private, non-profit 501(c)(3) corporation, licensed by the Minnesota Department of Human Services (DHS) and the Department of Employment & Economic Development (DEED) as a Day Support Services (DSS), Day Training & Habilitation (DT&H), Employment Services, Prevocational, and Vocational Rehabilitation Services provider.
-Merrick is dedicated to serving adults with intellectual or developmental disabilities (I/DD) by providing services that offer (i) meaningful work activities where the client is engaged in preferred tasks, completed by them, in a setting of their choice (center, crew, or hired), working desired hours, and earning a satisfactory wage; (ii) unique and interesting life enrichment activities that include therapeutic (e.g. art, community inclusion, horticulture, music, pet, theater, yoga, etc.), leisure, and volunteer activities intended to maintain or slow the decline of cognitive, emotional and physical health; and (iii) self-advocacy opportunities for clients to connect with their legislators, serve on local Boards and/or committees, attend training conferences, and realize their civic rights - adding value to their lives and communities.
-More than 90% of the clients in our program have a primary diagnosis of an I/DD (50% mild, 27% moderate, 11% severe, and 3% profound) and a number have secondary conditions that include: sensory impaired (57%), autism (23%), serious and persistent mental illness (20%), non-verbal (15%), and nonambulatory (7%).
-In 2022, 64% of the clients lived in a licensed group home, 28% with family, and 8% on their own with supports.
+Merrick, Inc., (Merrick) is a private, non-profit 501(c)(3) corporation, licensed by the Minnesota Department of Human Services (DHS) and the Department of Employment & Economic Development (DEED) as a Day Support Services (DSS), Day Training & Habilitation (DT&H), Employment Services, In-Home Services (IHS), Fiscal-Intermediary Transportation Services, Positive Support Services (PSS), Pre-ETS, Prevocational, and Vocational Rehabilitation Services (VRS) provider.
+Merrick is dedicated to serving adults with intellectual or developmental disabilities (I/DD) by honoring informed choice and providing a full array of services that offer (i) meaningful work activities where the client is engaged in preferred tasks, completed by them, in a setting of their choice (onsite, crew, or hired), working desired hours, and earning a satisfactory wage; (ii) unique and interesting life enrichment activities that include therapeutic (e.g. art, community inclusion, horticulture, music, pet, theater, yoga, etc.), leisure, and volunteer activities intended to maintain or slow the decline of cognitive, emotional and physical health; and (iii) self-advocacy opportunities for clients to connect with their legislators, serve on local Boards and/or committees, attend training conferences, and realize their civic rights - adding value to their lives and communities.

-Incorporated in 1972, the concept of Merrick began on March 6, 1959 when 6 adults with I/DD (formerly mental retardation) living in the catchment area of the Merrick Community Center attended an organizational meeting and, on October 1, 1964, Merrick became one of the first 7 Day Activity Centers to begin operating as a pilot program.
-From this, Merrick has expanded its service to nearly 375 people, operating more than 20 charitable gambling pulltab sites, employing 155 professional staff, maintaining a fleet of 30 vehicles, and developing job sites with over 100 businesses throughout the metropolitan area.
+Incorporated in 1972, the concept of Merrick began on March 6, 1959, when 6 adults with I/DD (formerly mental retardation) living in the catchment area of the Merrick Community Center attended an organizational meeting and, on October 1, 1964, Merrick became one of the first 7 Day Activity Centers to begin operating as a pilot program.
+From this, Merrick has expanded its service to more than 400 people, operating more than 25 charitable gambling pulltab sites, employing 185 professional staff, maintaining a fleet of 35 vehicles, and developing job sites with over 100 businesses throughout the metropolitan area.
 Merrick offers a variety of workforce solutions that are cost effective, meet or exceed a company's service or production standards, and includes the support necessary to make the partnership work.
 Capabilities include: packaging and assembly, plastic recycling, copy paper sales, document destruction, office support, retail, food service, and more.
 We also offer life enrichment and therapeutic programs for clients that have retired, cannot work because of health concerns, or have chosen not to work.
 All of our services are coordinated from our renovated and very energy efficient and green building located in Vadnais Heights and rides can usually be arranged to and from the client's home through Newtrax, Inc., or a public carrier.